-2020 Series H Mortgage Loans
+2020 Series A Mortgage Loans

-It is anticipated that the proceeds of the 2020 Series H Bonds will be used, as described under "General-2020 Series H Bonds" above, to finance the 2020 Series H Mortgage Loans for the 2020 Series H Development described in the chart below.
-No assurances can be given that any such 2020 Series H Mortgage Loan will be made or, if made, funded in the amounts presently contemplated by the Corporation.
-Additionally, the Corporation may substitute other Developments for that described in the chart below:
+It is anticipated that a portion of the proceeds of the 2020 Series A-1-A Bonds and the proceeds of the 2020 Series A-2 Bonds will be used, as described under "General-2020 Series A Bonds" above, to finance the 2020 Series A Mortgage Loans for the 2020 Series A Developments described in the chart below titled "2020 Series A Mortgage Loans."
+No assurances can be given that any such 2020 Series A Mortgage Loan will be made or, if made, funded in the amount presently contemplated by the Corporation.
+Additionally, the Corporation may substitute other Developments for those described in the chart below: